We are pleased to offer an annual needs-based scholarship in remembrance of Ann M. DuBose (1944-2011),

 Ann was a fighter and bravely battled Leukemia for years, many of which were good and beyond her original prognosis.
 And while her body left this earth too soon, her spirit lives on in many ways including through this remembrance scholarship.

-The successful award candidate(s) with need will embody Ann’s spirit in many of the following important ways:
+The target audience is St. Louis Community College students who did not start their collegiate studies immediately following high school, and the successful award candidate(s) with need will embody Ann's spirit in many of the following important ways: